Frequently Asked Questions

 +<country_code><national_number>

-Slovakia's telephone numbering system adheres to the international E.164 standard (as detailed in ITU-T Recommendation E.164), a globally recognized standard for international telephone numbering.
+Slovakia's telephone numbering system adheres to the international E.164 standard (ITU-T Recommendation E.164, November 2010 edition with supplements through June 2020), a globally recognized standard for international telephone numbering.
 This standard ensures compatibility with global telecommunications systems and facilitates accurate routing of calls and messages.
-This adherence is vital for developers, as it provides a predictable and consistent framework for working with phone numbers.
+This adherence provides a predictable and consistent framework for working with phone numbers.

-The E.164 standard dictates a maximum length of 15 digits, including the country code, and a standardized format.
-This consistency simplifies number parsing and validation in your applications.
-The standard also mandates clear distinctions between service types (like mobile, landline, and special services) through dedicated prefixes, which we'll explore in detail later.
-This allows you to categorize numbers and tailor your application's behavior accordingly.
+The E.164 standard dictates a maximum length of 15 digits (including country code) and a standardized format.
+This consistency simplifies number parsing and validation.
+The standard mandates clear distinctions between service types (mobile, landline, special services) through dedicated prefixes, allowing you to categorize numbers and tailor your application's behavior.

 Every Slovak phone number comprises three core components:

 Country Code (+421): This code identifies Slovakia in international communications.
 It's mandatory for international calls and always precedes the national significant number.
-You should always store and process numbers with the '+' prefix to ensure international compatibility.
+Always store and process numbers with the "+" prefix to ensure international compatibility.

 Subscriber Number: This element completes the national significant number.
-Its length adjusts dynamically to maintain a fixed total length (when combined with the area/service code).
-Specific allocation rules for subscriber numbers are determined by individual carriers.
+Its length adjusts dynamically to maintain a fixed total length of 9 digits (when combined with the area/service code).
+Individual carriers determine specific allocation rules for subscriber numbers under regulatory oversight.

 Consider these crucial aspects when working with Slovak phone numbers:

-Input Sanitization: Always sanitize user input.
-Strip all formatting characters except the '+' sign.
+Input Sanitization: Strip all formatting characters except "+".
 Validate the length before processing and check for valid prefix combinations.
-This prevents unexpected behavior and ensures data integrity.
+If users input national format (0905123456), convert to E.164 by removing the leading 0 and prepending +421.

-This enhanced validation function provides more detailed information about the number's validity and type, allowing for more nuanced handling in your application.
-Remember to test your validation logic thoroughly with various valid and invalid inputs, including edge cases.
+This enhanced validation function provides detailed information about the number's validity and type, allowing for more nuanced handling in your application.
+Test your validation logic thoroughly with various valid and invalid inputs, including edge cases.

 Number portability allows users to retain their phone numbers even when switching carriers.
 This is a crucial aspect of modern telecommunications and requires careful consideration in your application design.
-Slovakia maintains a robust number portability system, aligning with European Union standards, enabling both mobile number portability (MNP) and fixed-line number portability (FNP).
+Slovakia maintains a robust number portability system, aligning with European Union Directive 2002/22/EC (Universal Service Directive) as amended, enabling both mobile number portability (MNP) and fixed-line number portability (FNP).
 This system promotes market competition and ensures seamless service continuity for users.

 Addressing Number Portability in Your System